wescpy/google/apps/import-csv/README.md

 ## Code samples

-The sample app from the post come in several versions.
+The sample apps from the post come in several versions.
 This table will help you choose which works for you.
 Be sure to complete the setup & prerequisites below to ensure the samples will run if you haven't already.

 Sample | Description | Tech info
 --- | --- | ---